michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0115.md

 ### Definition
 - n: the act of freeing from regulation (especially from governmental regulations)
 ### Family
-deregulate: deregulated, deregulates, deregulating, deregulation+;regulate: deregulate, regulated, regulates, regulating, regulation, regulator, regulatory;regulated: unregulated;regulating: regulatings, self-regulating;regulation: regulations;regulator: regulators
+- deregulate: deregulated, deregulates, deregulating, deregulation+
+- regulate: deregulate, regulated, regulates, regulating, regulation, regulator, regulatory
+- regulated: unregulated
+- regulating: regulatings, self-regulating
+- regulation: regulations
+- regulator: regulators
 ### Examples
 - Perhaps the first thing that will happen in the new Congress is the push for deregulation.
 - We’ve seen this movie before: tax cuts, deregulation, crony capitalism.